lukebemishprojects/DynamicAssetGenerator/docs/json/metadata.md

 `animation`, `villager`, and `texture`, along with all their arguments, are optional; if not provided, they will either be excluded if appropriate of inherited from the source textures if present.

-`animation`:
-* `frametime` and `interpolate` are the same as the corresponding arguments in a `.png.mcmeta` file.
-* `pattern_source` determines which of the sources to take the general ordering of the frames from.
-* `scales` can be used to specify that one or more of the source textures has been scaled in time when added to the output texture; see [Animation Splitter](texsources/splitter).

-The arguments of `villager` and `texture` allow the corresponding arguments in the `.png.mcmeta` to be overridden instead of inherited.
+The arguments of `villager`, `animation`, and `texture` allow the corresponding arguments in the `.png.mcmeta` to be overridden instead of inherited.